-These meetings do not target academics, but rather they provide an opportunity for guardians (and the students) to meet with the classroom teachers for more general purposes such as discussing how the children are adjusting to the new school year and settling in socially; explaining classroom expectations; answering any questions from guardians; and supporting with digital communications between home and school.
+Teachers will be contacting parents/guardians with invitations to meet on October 3rd, 4th or 5th.
+These meetings do not target academics, but rather they provide an opportunity for guardians (and the students) to meet with the classroom teachers for more general purposes, such as discussing how the children are adjusting to the new school year and settling in socially; explaining classroom expectations; answering any questions from guardians; and establishing digital communications between home and school.
+We hope to see you in the building for these meet ups next week.